kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

    ```

-   With the repo file in place you can now install MariaDB like so:
+   With the repo file in place, you can now install MariaDB as follows:

    ```bash
    $ sudo yum install MariaDB-server MariaDB-client